Aveng

-Aveng (formerly Anglovaal Engineering) is an international infrastructure and resources company listed on the Johannesburg Stock Exchange.
-Its origins lie in modest construction projects, but Aveng now operates in steel, engineering, manufacturing, mining, concessions, public infrastructure and water treatment.
-Aveng currently operates in a diverse range of sectoral and geographic markets.
+Aveng (formerly Anglovaal Engineering) is an international engineering led contractor focused on infrastructure, resources and contract mining and is listed on the Johannesburg Stock Exchange.
+Its origins lie in modest construction projects in South Africa, but Aveng now operates in engineering, infrastructure development, construction and contract mining across Australia, New Zealand & Pacific Islands, Singapore, Philippines, Indonesia, Malaysia and South Africa.

-Aveng's primary geographic markets are southern Africa and Australia.
-It employs some 14,158 people and has an annual turnover in excess of R30 billion.
+It employs some 5 211 people and has an annual turnover in excess of R30 billion.

 History

 Strategic review (2017-2019)

 After Aveng reported large losses in September 2017, the company's CEO resigned.
 During the first half of FY2018, Aveng undertook a "robust strategic review" to fully evaluate their financial structure and operational performance to determine the key requirements for our medium- and long-term sustainability.
 Aveng announced in 2019 a strategic plan that they would dispose of businesses that did not support the group's long-term strategy.
 Aveng intended to dispose of the Grinaker-LTA and Trident Steel operating divisions first, followed by the individual manufacturing businesses.
 Aveng sold its rail business, Aveng Rail formerly known as Lennings Rail, in October 2018.
 Earlier, Aveng had announced it would also sell its Jet Park and Vanderbijlpark properties.
 Sean Flanagan was named CEO later in 2019, taking over from interim CEO Eric Diack, who returned to the role of chairperson.
 Aveng disposed of its Rand Roads business unit in July 2019.
 It told Reuters in 2019 it was selling non-core assets to focus on mining by 2020.